FirebaseExtended/firebase-continue/samples/chrome-extension/README.md

     If you make any changes to the code of your Chrome extension, remember to repeat the "package and install" step of this setup guide with one difference: provide the "Pack Extension" dialog with your private key file that was generated the first time you packaged and installed the extension.
-This is so that your the packaging updates your existing Chrome extension, rather than creating a new Chrome extension with a new ID.
+This is so that the packaging updates your existing Chrome extension, instead of creating a new Chrome extension with a new ID.

 ## Usage